 - *The amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the Card, your payment history, credit record, financial resources known to us, and other factors.

 - 0.0% intro APR on purchases for 12 months from the date of account opening, then a variable rate, 13.24% - 19.24%, based on your creditworthiness and other factors at account opening.

 See additional details for The Blue Business® Plus Credit Card from American Express

-Why it’s a great business card: The Blue Business® Plus Credit Card from American Express has some great features all businesses can benefit from, including a $0 annual fee, flexible credit limit and free employee cards.
-This card’s rewards program is even tailored to common business expenses — earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
+Why it’s a great business card: The Blue Business® Plus Credit Card from American Express has some great features all businesses can benefit from, including a no annual fee, flexible credit limit and free employee cards.
+This card’s rewards program is even tailored to common business expenses — Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
 2X applies to the first $50,000 in purchases per year, 1 point per dollar thereafter.

 What to look out for: If you and your employees travel outside the U.S. frequently, this card isn’t the best choice since there’s a foreign transaction fee of 2.7% of each transaction after conversion to US dollars.
 There are other business cards that don’t charge foreign transaction fees and are more suited for travel abroad.

 To see rates & fees for The Blue Business® Plus Credit Card from American Express please click here.